-Remuneration for directors (excluding External Directors) is determined by a resolution of the Board of Directors on the basis of deliberations by the Remuneration Committee, which is chaired by an External Director.
+Remuneration for Directors (excluding External Directors) is determined by a resolution of the Board of Directors on the basis of deliberations by the Remuneration Committee, which is chaired by an external member.
 It consists of basic fixed remuneration, performance-related bonus based on Mitsui's key performance indicators, and stock-based compensation linked to the stock price as medium to long-term incentive compensation.
-In the year ended March 31, 2019, remuneration linked to the stock price is provided in the form of stock options, but from the year ending March 31, 2020 onwards, it will be provided as remuneration of share performance-linked restricted stock.
-Also, each Director (excluding External Directors) is required to purchase Mitsui's shares in an amount equivalent to at least 10% of his or her monthly remuneration but less than ¥1 million through the Mitsui Executives' Shareholding Association.
+In the year ended March 31, 2020, replacing stock-based compensation linked to the stock price provided in the form of stock options, we have adopted a remuneration system with share performance-linked restricted stock.
+Also, each Director (excluding External Directors) is required to purchase Mitsui's ordinary shares in an amount less than ¥1 million through the Mitsui Executives' Shareholding Association with his or her monthly remuneration.